4.1. Overview

 Start with these input files:

-Once you have gained some familiarity with the nextnanomat user interface, you can eventually start using the nextnano.NEGF software.
+Once you have gained some familiarity with the nextnanomat user interface, you can eventually start using nextnano.NEGF.

 Note